by Cheryl Fields Tyler — Founder and CEO of Blue Beyond Consulting

 But that is not enough.
 What are we doing as business leaders — especially as white business leaders — to use our power and privilege to build a deeper understanding of racism and fight for racial justice in an active and sustained way?

-Time is of the essence.
-Here are some things we can and should do — now:
+Here are some things we can do — starting now: